Fire and rescue services

 More information:

-Ghana experiences natural disasters and severe weather, including flooding.
+Ghana experiences extreme weather and natural disasters, including flooding.

 The wet season is from May to October.